 While not meeting with everyone’s approval, there is something distinctively different about Trieste, alone meriting a justified degree of intrigue.

 This port served Austro-Hungary, and has always been on the fringes of the Italian sphere of influence.
 Formerly well connected to Ljubljana and Graz, now oddly shut off from that due to the World Wars destroying the rail route and its viaducts.
 You will find a melting pot of influences from Austrian, Slavic, Venetian and Tyrolean.
-These can sit awkwardly, which is perhaps why people don’t get on with the place.
-In terms of its nightlife, you have a stark choice between grand cafés, expensive with slow table service, or uncomplicated bars.
-Like a lot of Southern Europe, nightlife means eating as well as drinking, so you may find yourself dragged to Piadina bars so the Italians can scoff snack food.
-Unfortunately, these are mainly dull, featureless venues, and they don’t seem to care overly.
+Like a lot of Southern Europe, nightlife can mean eating as well as drinking, so you may find yourself dragged to Piadina bars so the Italians can scoff snack food.
+Unfortunately, these are mainly featureless venues.
+However, on our second visit we discovered Trieste’s fabulous Osterias, Grand Cafes, Taverns, Craft Beer venues.
+Impressed to say the least, there is more than enough to keep you busy here for a couple of evenings.

 pop.
 62, 343